-There are 3.5 new cyber security threats created every second according to researchers at Trend Micro.
-Protecting your business and customer data can seem daunting in this ever-changing landscape of cyber security.
+With COVID-19 pushing customers online to shop more than ever before, protecting your business and customer data is a must.
 By educating yourself on some of the most common cyber threats, you can begin to take action to protect your company and customers.
 Here are the four cyber-attacks you need to know about in order to protect your small business.

-Phishing strategies involve a malicious user who poses as a trustworthy source (e.g., your bank) and sends you an email.
-In this email, the phisher creates a false emergency and requests that you click a link to go to their website to resolve the issue.
-Once there, you’re prompted to enter sensitive data, such as your bank username and password, account number or Social Security number.
+According to the Federal Bureau of Investigation (FBI), the amount of phishing scams increased in 2020, with 241,342 compared to 114,702 in 2019.
+Phishing strategies involve a malicious user who poses as a trustworthy source (e.g., your bank).
+Typically, they’ll send you an email where they create a false emergency and request that you click a link to go to their website to resolve the issue.
+Once there, you’re prompted to enter sensitive data, such as your:

-It has become easier for phishers to launch attacks against unsuspecting business owners thanks to social media.
+In recent years, it has become easier for phishers to launch attacks against unsuspecting business owners thanks to social media.
 This is because most business owners, vendors and employees put their information on the web for anyone to gain access.
-This allows phishers to create highly personalized phishing emails and websites that resemble those of the sources they’re posing as, which increases the chances of duping business owners and their employees.
+This allows phishers to create highly personalized emails and websites that resemble those of the sources they’re posing as.
+This helps increase the chances of duping business owners and their employees.

 2. Drive-By Download

 “Just don’t click anything and you’ll be okay” is the mantra many business owners use when they accidentally stumble onto a suspicious looking website.
 Unfortunately, drive-by downloads make it possible for websites to upload malicious software to computers without you even clicking on anything.
 Simply visiting the website initiates the attack.
 Drive-by downloads are often combined with phishing emails.

 Malware is a broad term used to describe malicious software that can damage your computer and gain access to sensitive data.
 There are several different types of malware that you need to be aware of: